 “When I first came to DVC, I was intent on pursuing a Psychology major.
-But I took the Intro to Philosophy course during my first semester.
+But I took the Intro to Philosophy course during my first term.
 I was instantly hooked.
 I loved that we were reading primary texts, that our discussions were in-depth and illuminating, and that everything we read was then grounded and applied to our real-world experience.
 It is potentially very easy (or tempting) to dismiss Philosophy as abstract and antiquated, but I quickly realized in my classes at DVC that Philosophy is not only timeless, but also necessary to function as a human being in today’s society.

 The Philosophy classes at DVC gave me the ability to articulate the questions I always wanted to ask and helped me formulate questions I never knew I wanted answered.
 I have always believed other majors taught you what to think, but Philosophy taught you how to think.
 And I started to learn how to think in those Philosophy classes at DVC.”